pennupgrade/lessons-learned/Catanks: 2024-2025/Licensing/main.typ

   + Code that you found on a forum or tutorial
   + Code that was authored in part or in full by a person who has not signed the license agreement

-  See @reusing-code for cases when you would be allowed to use code that isn't your own and how to license it.
+  See #rlink[@reusing-code] for cases when you would be allowed to use code that isn't your own and how to license it.

   == Art
-  See @reusing-art for information about how to properly license art.
+  See #rlink[@reusing-art] for information about how to properly license art.

   To use art (or shaders) from a #link(<properly-licensed-upgrade>)[properly licensed UPGRADE game], place the art in the directory #folder_name_reused("<type of art>", suffix: "<filename>")) and include a text file with a link to the file on Github in that directory.
   === Sound Effects
   + If you are making your own sound effects from scratch place them in #folder_name_original("Audio")
   + If you are not making your own sound effects, only use sounds from #link("https://freesound.org")[freesound.org].
-Make sure that any sounds you use are licensed under (see @freesound_licensing_loc for where to look for this information):
+Make sure that any sounds you use are licensed under (see #rlink[@freesound_licensing_loc] for where to look for this information):
     + `Creative Commons 0`
     + `Attribution 4.0` (CC BY 4.0)
     + `Attribution 3.0` (CC BY 3.0) if needed, but preferably one of the above